bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

         // Issuers
         alice.publicKey
     )
-    // The owner of the paint signs the transaction const txSigned = BigchainDB.Transaction.signTransaction(txCreateCar,
+    // The owner of the painting signs the transaction const txSigned = BigchainDB.Transaction.signTransaction(txCreateCar,
         alice.privateKey)